eclarke/ggbeeswarm/README.md

 # Beeswarm-style plots with base graphics and ggplot2

+## Introduction

 `ggbeeswarm` provides a way to generate beeswarm-style plots using both R's default plotting system as well as [ggplot2](http://ggplot2.org).
 It uses a [van der Corput sequence](http://en.wikipedia.org/wiki/Van_der_Corput_sequence) to space the dots to avoid overplotting.
 See the examples below.

+Beeswarm plots (aka column scatter plots or violin scatter plots) are a way of plotting points that would ordinarily overlap so that they fall next to each other instead.
+In addition to reducing overplotting, it helps visualize the density of the data at each point (similar to a violin plot), while still showing each data point individually.

 ## Installation